haddonm/aMSE/README.md

 This packages up a new Abalone Management Strategy Evaluation framework.
-It has a novel structure that is based around the spatial ideas of populations within spatial management units (SMUs), within a region:
+It has a novel structure that is based around the spatial ideas of populations within spatial management units (SAUs), within a zone:

-  - region - highest geogrpahical level.
+  - zone - highest geogrpahical level.
 Is simply the totality of the spatial management units.

-  - SMU - spatial management units.
+  - SAU - spatial assessment units.
 In Tasmania these would currently be the classical statistical blocks.

   - population - literally a population.
 These are the active components